open/close all folders

-- The Misaimed Fandom aspect is strong with Will and Grace's gay minstrelsy.
+- The Misaimed Fandom aspect is strong with Will & Grace's gay minstrelsy.
 A substantial segment of its audience doesn't support gay rights, gay marriage, gay love, or gay anything.
 They just like laughing at the quaint homosexuals.
 The show's sizable gay fanbase, however, appreciate the sympathetic characterization and relatively sparing use of stereotypes - Will is a successful lawyer, not (say) a fashion designer.

 - Monk has an unspecified anxiety disorder (although he's described in promotional materials as "obsessive-compulsive") that seems to combine symptoms from every last one in the book according to the Rule of Funny.
 Flanderization of his symptoms, and constant rounds of bringing him a step forward only to traumatize him further by the end of the episode, have driven any pretensions to realism or sympathy into the ground.

-- The "Asian manicurist" as portrayed by Alex Borstein as Ms. Kwan, later renamed Ms. Swan on MAD TV would count, though Bornstein would later try and blunt criticism of the popular character via reworking the character so that she was smarter than she seemed AND revealed (in a one-off sketch) that she spoke perfect English and only acted like a dumb foreigner so that she could troll people for shits and giggles.
-Said to be based on Bjork.
+- The "Asian manicurist" as portrayed by Alex Borstein as Ms. Kwan, later renamed Ms. Swan on MADtv would count, though Bornstein would later try and blunt criticism of the popular character via reworking the character so that she was smarter than she seemed AND revealed (in a one-off sketch) that she spoke perfect English and only acted like a dumb foreigner so that she could troll people for shits and giggles.
+Said to be based on Björk.

-- Beauty And The Geek.
+- Beauty and the Geek.
 Brainy, socially inept men and ditzy glamour girls.
 Frequently subverted, though, when the beauties find themselves out of their element and look like, frankly, clueless nerds, or when the geeks manage to come across as savvy.
 Subverted again when a female geek and a male beauty show up, causing even more cracks in the stereotypes to show.

 - The Big Bang Theory: Stereotypical nerds, who can't even talk to their neighbour without being absolute freaks.
 Everything they do is to make them seem pathetic, useless, elitist or to attempt to look like One of Us.
 Fortunately subverted later on by making them all more socially apt and find girlfriends, though this could be read as Character Development turning them into "Normal people."

 - Fiona Glenanne of Burn Notice has been accused of this.
-She's an Oirish, Hot Blooded ex-IRA terrorist whose prime source of income is running guns and whose contribution to every planning session is to suggest the application of excessive violence.
+She's an Oirish, Hot-Blooded ex-IRA terrorist whose prime source of income is running guns and whose contribution to every planning session is to suggest the application of excessive violence.
 All that, and she's played by an English actress, too.

 - The show My Big Fat Gypsy Wedding and the Spin-Off in America have been accused of intentionally highlighting extreme Irish Traveller lifestyles and making them seem abnormal.